tomstafford/psy6422/docs/050-data.md

 ## Class material

 There are no slides for this class, it is taught entirely in workshop format.
+A core skill you'll be practicing is searching for help on the task you want to complete.
+If you feel stuck search for "tidyverse" and a description of the data wrangling task you're trying to do.

 ## Exercises